flatcar/Flatcar/CONTRIBUTING.md

 The approach you describe should be your own.
 Comments that read as AI-generated summaries of the issue, with no evidence of having actually looked at the code or reproduced the problem, will be treated the same as no comment at all.
-Maintainers may delete such comments and mark them as `spam`.
+Maintainers may delete such comments.

 If you're new and not sure where to start, the [Discord](https://discord.gg/PMYjFUsJyq) `#new-contributors-help` channel